PTI wins both Senate seats from Punjab

 However, the PML-N once again showed an increase in its vote bank in the Punjab Assembly as the PML-N candidates got four votes more than the joint strength of the opposition in the PA, whereas the ruling party candidates got around 10 votes less than the collective strength of the treasury benches.

-Out of the total 369 members of the Punjab Assembly, 367 cast their votes.
-Two members, Awais Dareshak of the PTI and Sohail Shaukat Butt of the PML-N, could not participate in the process due to their absence from the country.
-Nine votes were rejected for the women reserved seat and seven for the general seat.
+Out of total 369 members of the Punjab Assembly, 367 cast their votes.
+Two members, Awais Dareshak of the PTI and Sohail Shaukat Butt of the PML-N could not participate in the process due to their absence from the country.
+Nine votes were rejected for the woman reserved seat and seven for the general seat.

 On the general seat, PTI candidate Waleed Iqbal, grandson of national poet Allama Muhammad Iqbal, emerged victorious with 184 votes against 176 of PML-N’s Saud Majeed.
 The difference of votes between the winning candidate and the runner-up was only eight votes.

-Similarly, for the women reserved seat, it was Seemi Ezdi of PTI who emerged victorious and got 183 votes against Saira Afzal Tarar of the PML-N, who secured 175 votes.
-Tanzeela Imran, the covering candidate who didn’t withdraw her nomination papers, also got three votes which were declared rejected as she was considered a ‘retired’ candidate.
+Similarly, for the woman reserved seat, it was Seemi Ezdi of PTI who emerged victorious and got 183 votes against Saira Afzal Tarar of the PML-N, who secured 175 votes.
+Tanzeela Imran, the covering candidate who didn’t withdraw her nomination papers also got three votes which were declared rejected as she was considered a ‘retired’ candidate.

 Waleed Iqbal said he was grateful to his leader Imran Khan for showing confidence in him and also lauded the efforts made by Speaker Punjab Assembly Chaudhry Pervaiz Elahi for his victory.